|

 align themselves in the current direction of the Earth's magnetic field*

-and remain permanently set in that direction when the solid rock forms (*
+and remain permanently set in that direction when the solid rock forms.

-just like iron
+- Just like iron

-filings scattered around a bar magnet line up in particular directions,
+filings scattered around a bar magnet line up in particular directions.

 - Matching magnetic reversal patterns

-ridges and on both sides!
+ridges and on both sides of the Atlantic Ocean!

-- These bands match
+- These bands mirror each other and match

 the periodic reversals of the Earth's magnetic field and so support